armory/docs/content/en/docs/Overview/demo/configure-integrations.md

 1. In your Jenkins instance, create a new user and API token to authenticate to your Jenkins with.
 The Token will be stored as a Kubernetes secret, The user and host name will be stored in a yaml patch file to be added to `SpinnakerService.yaml`, which will enable the integration.

-1. Temporarily set the user, token, and host name as envirnment variables:
+1. From the Minnaker host CLI, temporarily set the user, token, and host name as envirnment variables:

     ```bash
     export JENKINSUSER=<username>